pkesist/buildpal/Documentation/building.rst

     python setup_client.py build

 The Client actually has nothing to with Python, so there is no point in installing it.
-The Client executable will be produced in the current directory.
-This executable should be put somewhere on PATH.
+The compiler executable :file:`bp_cl.exe` will be produced in the top-level project directory.
+To simplify its usage, consider moving the executable somewhere on **PATH**.